libktx/ktx/collections/README.md

 if the variable is a possible null.
 - Null-safe inlined extension property `lastIndex` was added.
 It returns index of last element in the list - or `-1` if the list is null or empty.
-- `+` and `-` operators were overridden: they allow to add and remove elements from the collection.
+- `+` and `-` operators were overridden: they allow to add or remove elements from the collection.
 They can be invoked with a compatible element type or another collection storing values of the same type.
 Both operator invocations can be chained.
+These operators return a new collection with specified added or removed elements.
+- `+=` and `-=` operators were overridden: they allow to add or remove elements from an existing collection, modifying its content.
 - `getLast` and `removeLast` utility extension methods were added.
 - Utility `sortDescending`, `sortBy` and `sortByDescending` extension methods were added to ease list sorting.
 - Get-or-else extension method was added and is available through `array[index, alternative]` syntax.